nateware/nateware-blog/_posts/2012-11-06-as-its-currently-architected.md

 summary: "You saw it here first: &quot;as it's currently architected&quot;.
 It's like the oldie but goodie &quot;in bed&quot; - you can add it to any application requirements and it makes everything so much better."
 ---

-Admit it, you've been on the giving or receiving end of requirements like these:
+How many times have you been on the giving or receiving end of requirements like these:

 * Our web tier needs 2.5 GB of memory for cache
 * Our app tier needs quad-core 2 GHz CPU's